 What are some of the most common, impactful things you can do to improve your 3D geophysical inversion models?
 Geosoft's Taronish Pithawala, technical lead for geophysical modelling, presents the 'Top 5 Inversion Best Practices' in this web series.
 [VIdeo]

-Inversion algorithms were rated as the #1 exploration innovation in the 100 Innovations in the Mining Industry report published by Minalliance in 2011.
+Inversion algorithms were rated as the #1 exploration innovation in the 100 Innovations in the Mining Industry report published by Minalliance.
 Over the past decade, geophysical inversion has proved its effectiveness in exploring for ore deposits and major oil reserves around the world.

 What is Geophysical Inversion Modelling?